 - sell in a market where many detached home assessments are down in excess of 30%.

 FYI: I did try and sell my house just before new government was elected, as I saw what was happening.
 I did not even get an offer.
 I never expected the surtax would be coming, that was a slap in the face from Mr Eby.
 (By the way I didn’t vote for him.)

-I want to retire from the City of Vancouver after 33 years, but I can’t.
-My parents live in Vancouver, and they are both over 90 so if I do sell at “whatever” the true value is, I will have to find something under $3 million and take my tenant with me, as can’t leave Vancouver.
+I recently retired from the City of Vancouver after 33 years.
+My parents live in Vancouver, and they are both over 90 so I can’t leave Vancouver.
 There is no one else to care for them.